 · I know where to get help if I’m concerned about my child – The CEOP Safety Centre provides access to a range of services.
 If you are concerned that an adult has made inappropriate contact with your child you can report this directly to CEOP.
 You can also find help if you think your child is being bullied, or if you’ve come across something on the internet which you think may be illegal.

-Visit the Safety Centre at or by clicking on this button:
+Visit the Safety Centre at

 For further help and guidance on all the information mentioned please visit: